MdRonyAhmed/Collect-Rental-Information/README.md

 # Collect-Rental-Information
-This is a data scraping project.
-The goal of this project is to collect rental information from various types of websites that are providing rental information including Facebook Marketplace, Kijiji, Zillow.
+This project focuses on data scraping and aims to collect rental information from different websites, including Facebook Marketplace, Kijiji, and Zillow.
+The goal is to extract relevant data such as rental prices, property details, and contact information.

-Here I have used various types of techniques to scrape different websites.
-This repository is not containing the full project as it's an private project.
-But if you have any quaries about that please ping me in linkedin.
+Various techniques and tools have been employed to scrape data from these websites.
+While the full project repository is not available, if you have any specific queries or questions regarding the project, feel free to reach out to me on LinkedIn.
+I'll be happy to assist you with any inquiries you may have.

 # Language
-NodeJs ( Framwork of JavaScript)
+NodeJs ( Framework of JavaScript)

 # Tools
 Puppeteer, Axios